Best keyboard deals for October Prime Day

 - Logitech MX Mechanical Mini, low-profile 75%, quiet switches, 2.4GHz and Bluetooth wireless, $129.99 (14% off at Amazon)

-- Das Keyboard 5Qs, full-size layout with radial dial, custom program launching, RGB, color-coded info display, $169.00 (15% off at Das Keyboard)

 For pure typists, the high-priced Drop keyboards in various sizes are a good deal, filled with high-quality components and ready to be customized.
 But if that’s too rich for your blood, the Royal Kludge M75 is probably the best deal of the lot.
 It offers a generous discount on a board packed with features, including dual wireless and hot-swap customizability.
-Logitech’s offerings are solid, though we’ve seen these discounts before, and Das offers a rare deal on one of its highly software-driven designs.
+Logitech’s offerings are solid, though we’ve seen these discounts before, and Keychron might have the best deal on any mechanical board for this sale.

 Best Prime Day deals on gaming keyboards